 Elasticity: Because Amazon EMR makes it easy to add and remove capacity, you don’t need to provision excess capacity.
 For example, you may not know how much data your cluster(s) will be handling in 6 months, or you may have spikey processing needs.
 With Amazon EMR you don't need to guess your future requirements or provision for peak demand because you can easily add/remove capacity at any time.

-Amazon S3 Integration: Amazon EMR makes it possible to efficiently process data in Amazon S3, so you can store your data in Amazon S3 and use multiple Amazon EMR clusters to process the same data set.
+Amazon S3 Integration: The EMR File System (EMRFS) allows EMR clusters to efficiently and securely use Amazon S3 as an object store for Hadoop.
+You can store your data in Amazon S3 and use multiple Amazon EMR clusters to process the same data set.
 Each cluster can be optimized for a particular workload, which can be more efficient than a single cluster serving multiple workloads with different requirements.
 For example, you might have one cluster that is optimized for I/O and another that is optimized for CPU, each processing the same data set in Amazon S3.
 In addition, by storing your input and output data in Amazon S3, you can shut down clusters when they are no longer needed.

 With Amazon EMR, you can leverage multiple data stores, including Amazon S3, the Hadoop Distributed File System (HDFS), and Amazon DynamoDB.